-Suntec City welcomes an entirely new F&B section at the basement (find the famous money changer and head below).
+Suntec City has carved out an entirely new F&B section at the basement (find the famous money changer and head below).

 Food entrants include a Hokkaido Matcha Specialty Shop 108 Matcha Saro, Taiwanese cuisine eatery The Salted Plum, Singapore’s first Halal-certified Taiwanese Bubble Tea – TP Tea and the newest kid on the block, Fluff Stack.

 Yes, this is yet another pancake shop in Singapore.

 The pretty and dainty 40 seaters space is decked in a pink and white furnishing with hanging bespoke lighting.

 Using a self-service system at Fluff Stack, diners will be given a receipt with a queue number stated on it upon making an order at the counter.